tmux-plugins/tpm/README.md

 Reload TMUX environment so TPM is sourced:

-    # type this in terminal
+    # type this in terminal if tmux is already running
     $ tmux source ~/.tmux.conf

 That's it!